lenstronomy/JAXtronomy/README.rst

 **Image Convolution**

 There is no gaussian convolution function in the JAX library.
-Thus, in jaxtronomy we construct a gaussian pixel kernel, pad the image, and perform an fft convolution which mimics scipy.ndimage.gaussian_filter with mode="nearest".
+Thus, in JAXtronomy we construct a gaussian pixel kernel, pad the image, and perform an fft convolution which mimics scipy.ndimage.gaussian_filter with mode="nearest".

-When the kernel radius is less than 10, jaxtronomy takes about 1.1x to 1.3x longer than lenstronomy to perform a gaussian convolution, and when the kernel size is larger, it takes jaxtronomy 2x as long or more.
+When the kernel radius is less than 10, JAXtronomy takes about 1.1x to 1.3x longer than lenstronomy to perform a gaussian convolution, and when the kernel size is larger, it takes JAXtronomy 2x as long or more.
 For pixel kernel fft convolution, performance varies significantly with kernel size and grid size.
 Further details can be found in the performance comparison notebook.